The Golden Trail (1920 film)

 The Golden Trail is an American silent drama film released in 1920.
 Directed by Jean Hersholt and Lewis H. Moomaw, the script was written by Elizabeth Mahoney.

 Plot

-Jane Novak starred in two roles within the film: first as "Faro," queen of an Alaskan gambling hall, and second as Jane Sunderlin, a college co-ed, beloved mascot of her college's football team.
+Jane Novak starred in two roles within the film: first as "Faro," queen of an Alaskan gambling hall, and second as Jane Sunderlin, a college student, beloved mascot of her college's football team.